clickbar/laravel-magellan/README.md

 Let's take a closer look to the first two:

 This is the default factory method that can be used to fill all possible values.
 This method is considered the "plain" way.
-You should consider using this method when you use a non lng/lat projection (e.g.something different than WGS84:srid=4326).
+You should consider using this method when you use a non LNG/LAT projection (e.g. something different from WGS84:SRID=4326).

 ```php
 function make(float $x, float $y, ?float $z = null, ?float $m = null, ?int $srid = null): self
 ```

 Most of the common web use cases use the WGS84 projection.
-Therefore, most of the time the terms that are used will be latitude, longitute and altitude instead of x, y and z.
-To provide more comfort we have included a factory method that accepts those terms and automatically sets the srid to the default geodetic srid, which can be set in the config file.
+Therefore, most of the time the terms that are used will be latitude, longitude and altitude instead of x, y and z.
+To provide more comfort we have included a factory method that accepts those terms and automatically sets the SRID to the default geodetic SRID, which can be set in the config file.

 ```php
 function makeGeodetic(float $latitude, float $longitude, ?float $altitude = null, ?float $m = null): self